No. 233 Squadron RAF: Inter-war years

 No. 233 Squadron was reformed on 18 May 1937 at RAF Tangmere as part of Coastal Command.
-It first used Avro Ansons for general reconnaissance until August when it was moved to Scotland and began converting to Lockheed Hudsons.
-Patrols were at first carried out by both Ansons and Hudsons, until the last flight by Ansons on 10 October.
+It first used Avro Ansons for general reconnaissance until August 1938 when it was moved to Scotland and began converting to Lockheed Hudsons.
+Patrols were at first carried out by both Ansons and Hudsons, until the last flight by Ansons on 10 October 1939.
 By the end of October a flight of Bristol Blenheims had been added to the squadron, undertaking patrols until January 1940.

 Second World War

 Throughout 1940 No. 233 was one of five RAF squadrons equipped with Hudsons: Nos.
 224, 233 and 269 operated over the North Sea along the Norwegian and Danish coasts, and Nos.
 206 and 220 operated from the Netherlands to Denmark.
 When Denmark and Norway were invaded by Germany in April, Nos.
 220, 224 and 233 Squadron flew attacks upon shipping and land targets, such as airfields, virtually every day.
 In August several detachments from Hudson squadrons began operating out of RAF Aldergrove in Northern Ireland.
 On 25 October 1940 three Hudsons from No. 233 engaged U-46, off the coast of Norway, seriously damaging the U-boat and forcing it to return to port.
 By December, No. 233 Squadron had completed its move to Aldergrove.

 In May 1941 a Hudson from the squadron engaged and shot down a Heinkel He 111 bomber.
-Later in June the squadron damaged two U-boats, and on 23 July an aircraft from No. 233 Squadron shot down an Focke-Wulf Fw 200 Condor long-range reconnaissance bomber which was attacking a British convoy.
+Later in June the squadron damaged two U-boats, and on 23 July an aircraft from No. 233 Squadron shot down a Focke-Wulf Fw 200 Condor long-range reconnaissance bomber which was attacking a British convoy.
 No. 233 Squadron was moved to RAF St Eval in Cornwall in August 1941 in order to fly patrols over the Bay of Biscay.
 Within the first few weeks of operations out of St Eval, the squadron damaged an enemy ship and attacked four U-boats, suffering the loss of a Hudson.